edbzn/edbzn.github.io/content/blog/runtime-cache-made-easy/index.md

 ---
 title: Service worker runtime cache made easy
 date: '2019-01-24T00:00:00.000Z'
+tags: [service-worker, performance]
+description: Learn how to simplify service worker creation using sw-precache.
 ---

 Service workers improve client-side performance but they are not easy to build.
 They bring complexity in the build pipeline and they have a huge impact on what's going on in the browser.